openvinotoolkit/model_server/docs/accelerators.md

 ```

 Running inference on GPU requires the model server process security context account to have correct permissions.
-It has to belong to the render group identified by the command:
+It must belong to the render group identified by the command:

 ```bash
 stat -c "group_name=%G group_id=%g" /dev/dri/render*